-How to apply to live in a hall of residence, and the application process for new and returning residents.
+How to apply to live at a University hall or flat, and the application process for new and returning residents.

 You don't need to fill in the application form at once—you can save your progress and come back to it.

-Your application can only be processed if it's complete and we've received all the required documentation.
+Your application can only be processed if it is complete and we've received all the required documentation.

 Find out if you are eligible for a guaranteed offer of a place in one of our halls.